WWF Prime Time Wrestling

-WWF Prime Time Wrestling is a professional wrestling television program that was produced by the World Wrestling Federation (WWF).
+WWF Prime Time Wrestling, or simply Prime Time Wrestling, is a professional wrestling television program that was produced by the World Wrestling Federation (WWF).
 It aired on the USA Network from January 1, 1985, to January 4, 1993, when it was replaced on its slot by the live arena program Monday Night Raw.

 Prime Time Wrestling was a two-hour long, weekly program that featured stars of the World Wrestling Federation.
 The program featured wrestling matches (most of which were compiled from WWF "house show" matches from venues such as Madison Square Garden), interviews, promos featuring WWF wrestlers, updates of current feuds and announcements of upcoming local and pay-per-view events.
 In addition, Prime Time Wrestling would also air wrestling matches and interviews from other WWF programming such as Superstars of Wrestling and Wrestling Challenge.
 Select episodes of Prime Time Wrestling are available for streaming on the WWE Network.

 Main focus

 Despite the format changes in its last years, the main focus of Prime Time Wrestling remained unchanged—recapping the highlights of the WWF's flagship syndicated programs and presenting exclusive matches taped from the house show circuit.
 Many of these were main event caliber and mid-card matches seldom seen on the syndicated programs, which tended to show primarily squash matches.
 Many wrestlers’ first WWF television appearances were also on this show.
 Selected matches from the past and present from WWF's flagship arenas of the time — Madison Square Garden in New York City, the Spectrum in Philadelphia the Boston Garden in Boston, and the Capital Centre in the Washington suburb of Landover, Maryland — that had aired on various regional sports networks were also aired on Prime Time Wrestling.